Orkogithub/nutanix-cluster-info/readme.md

 ## Custom Templates

-Included with this script should be a file called 'template.html'.
+Included with this script should be an HTML file called 'templates/template.html'.

+### Summary

 This is an HTML5 document containing a sample layout that can be used with this script.
-If you want to modify the generated PDF's content or layout, edit template.html to suit your requirements.
+If you want to modify the generated PDF's content or layout, edit templates/template.html to suit your requirements.

-Please note the included 'template.html' file includes CSS styles that implement the 'Gotham Rounded Book' font - this is simply to demonstrate usage of custom TrueType fonts (supported by xhtml2pdf library).
-Gotham Rounded Book isn't a free font so please feel free to modify template.html if you don't have this font available.
+### Available Fields

-_Please make sure the file is still called 'template.html' when you are finished._
+_Please make sure the file is saved as 'templates/template.html' when you are finished._

-As of the current release, the required fields in template.html are as follows (all are to be prefixed with a '$' symbol, as shown):
+As of the current release, the required fields in templates/template.html are as follows (all are to be prefixed with a '$' symbol, as shown):

 -   $cluster_name       [ The name of your Nutanix cluster ]
 -   $cluster_ip         [ The cluster's external IP address ]